spookylukey/django-anonymizer/README.rst

   control.
 It doesn't matter if the anonymizer classes are for models that do not correspond to the applications they are contained it.

-  (For example, if you specify 'django.contrib.auth' as an app to specify, you will probably want to move the contents of django/contrib/auth/anonymizers.py into yourprojectapp/anonymizers.py)
+  (For example, if you want to anonymize the models in django.contrib.auth, you will probably want to move the contents of django/contrib/auth/anonymizers.py into yourprojectapp/anonymizers.py)